lwvvm/HKU-ENGG1340GP-group36/README.md

 ### non-standard libraries:

 ### compliation/execution instrstruction:
--Download the zip, and throw it to your local device and type: make
+- Download the zip, and throw it to your local device and type:
+  - make
-./game
+  - ./game